Updated: 11/4/2017 | Photo Cred: (1)

-Last week’s commentary was on the general background information and set the stage for God to raise up the next judge of Israel: Gideon.
-Where we pick up this week, we meet the hero of our study.
-The chosen one if you will that God appoints to do His will in saving the Israelites from persecution.
-Without jumping too far ahead though, let’s read the text for this study picking up in Judges chapter 6 starting in verse 11….
+The first installment of “Gideon, Get’ Em!” focused on the general background of the book of Judges and set the stage for God to raise up the next judge of Israel: Gideon.
+This time, we meet the hero of our series.
+The chosen one if you will that God appoints to do His will in saving the Israelites from certain death.
+Without jumping too far ahead, let’s read the text for this portion of the series.

 “Then the angel of the LORD came and sat under the oak that was in Ophrah, which belonged to Joash the Abiezrite as his son Gideon was beating out wheat in the wine press in order to save it from the Midianites.
 The angel of the LORD appeared to him and said to him, “The LORD is with you, O valiant warrior.”
 Then Gideon said to him, “O my lord, if the LORD is with us, why then has all this happened to us?
 And where are all His miracles which our fathers told us about, saying, ‘Did not the LORD bring us up from Egypt?’
 But now the LORD has abandoned us and given us into the hand of Midian.”
 The LORD looked at him and said, “Go in this your strength and deliver Israel from the hand of Midian.
 Have I not sent you?”
 He said to Him, “O Lord, how shall I deliver Israel?
 Behold, my family is the least in Manasseh, and I am the youngest in my father’s house.”
 But the LORD said to him, “Surely I will be with you, and you shall defeat Midian as one man.”
 So Gideon said to Him, “If now I have found favor in Your sight, then show me a sign that it is You who speak with me (NASB Judges 6:11-18).””

-So, there is a lot to mull over in this passage.
+There is a lot to go over in this passage.
 Let’s start with the simple stuff, then progress from there.
 References to “the angel of the LORD” are Christophany moments.
-A Christophany is an Old Testament appearance of Yeshua the Messiah (Jesus the Christ) and is when Jesus is physically present in history.
-This can be seen in many places such as Joshua 5:13-6:5 when Joshua meets the Captain of the Host of the LORD and in Genesis 18:1-33 where Jesus, accompanied by 2 angels, visits Abraham and Sarah.
-These are also foreshadowings of what is to come in the future when the Word became flesh (John 1:1) and paid the debt of humanity by atoning for all the sins of mankind.
+A Christophany is an Old Testament appearance of Jesus the Christ and this is when Jesus is physically present in history.
+This occurs a few times in the Old Testament (2).
+These are also a foreshadowing of later on in history when the Word became flesh (3) and paid the debt of humanity by atoning for all the sins of mankind.

 Although no one living today is apart of the A-Story found in the Bible, we all are apart of the B-Story in history, otherwise known as history or His-Story.
 The A-Story is a film term referring to the journey the protagonist takes during the duration of a film.
 The B-Story is the side story that at first, seems unrelated to the A-Story, until it’s tied together at the end of the film with the A-Story.
 That’s what we are right now.
 Chugging along through our own B-Stories waiting to enter Heaven and see where our story fits alongside God’s A-Story.

-It’s a very interesting time to be in because we look back at the A-Story revealed so far (the Bible, excluding Revelation & prophecies to be fulfilled, history/the past, etc.) and then look at our own B-Stories, feeling useless in the grand scheme of things.
-It honestly is really hard sometimes because it’s like we’re on the sidelines watching the pros like King David and John the Baptist having done incredible things in God’s A-Story.
-But rest assured, God promises in His Word that all things will be worked together for those that follow Christ (Romans 8:28).
+It’s a very interesting time to be in because we look back at the A-Story revealed so far (the Bible, excluding Revelation & the prophecies to be fulfilled, history/the past, etc.) and then look at our own B-Stories, feeling useless in the grand scheme of things.
+It honestly is really hard sometimes because it’s like we’re on the sidelines learning about “real Christians” like King David and John the Baptist who did incredible things in God’s A-Story.
+But rest assured, God promises in His Word that all things will be worked together for those that follow Christ (5).
 Just remain faithful in living out your B-story and one day God will reveal your essential role in His A-Story when we enter His Kingdom.

-Back to the text, Gideon responds with basically “God, you left us and now we’re doomed to death at the hands of our enemies.
+Back to the text, Gideon responds with basically “God, you left us and now we’re doomed.
 What happened to all of those promises you said you would keep and the things you did for us in the past” (v13)?
 At this point in time, Gideon seems quite frustrated and afraid of the future believing the worst is to come for Israel.
 But God has other plans, so He presses with His proposed plan: “Gideon, you’re the chosen one.
 I picked you to save Israel.
 Go as you are to do My will” (v14).
 Then Gideon wines like a Skywalker about how unprepared he is to do God’s will (v15), so the LORD replies with “Dude, I’m God.
 They will lose” (v16).
 Next, Gideon is like “Alright God, if it’s really you, then show me somehow.
-Please stay, so that I can build you an offering and present it before you” (v17).
-The LORD ends the conversation with “Sure thing Gideon.”
+Please stay, so that I can build you something cool and then show you my cool thing” (v17).
+The LORD ends the conversation with “Yeah, sure thing Gideon.”

 Now that’s my own paraphrase of their conversation, but you get the idea.
 God wants to use Gideon.
-Gideon wants to water his dirt farm, uh, I mean take care of his winepress.
+Gideon wants to water his dirt farm.
 God tells him to stop being a dweeb.
-Gideon listens to God and goes to get some power-converters, uh, I mean an offering for God to lay before him.
+Gideon listens to God and goes to get some power-converters.
 You get the jist of it.
-So Gideon heads out to go and prepare this offering for God, while God stays as is written in the Word.
-Come back next week as we observe what happens next in the life of Gideon as his B-Story ends and his A-Story begins.
+So Gideon heads out to go and prepare this offering for God, while God stays around for the offering.
+Come back next time as we observe what happens next in the life of Gideon as his B-Story ends and his A-Story begins.
 With that, Godspeed and Jesus bless!